Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 API version: 1.4.5
 ```

-This indicates your extension sucessfully connected to the API, registered your extension and called the `apiVersion()` function to retrieve and print the version of the API the SP API server supports.
+This indicates your extension successfully connected to the API, registered your extension and called the `apiVersion()` function to retrieve and print the version of the API the SP API server supports.

 *Troubleshooting:* If your extension is failing to connect & register, check the pendant logs (e.g. pendant.log) for information.